tarantool/tarantool-lua/README.md

 For `luasock` sockets, [lua-resty-socket](https://github.com/thibaultcha/lua-resty-socket) and [sha1.lua](https://github.com/kikito/sha1.lua) are required.

-These can be installed using `luarocks install lua-resty-socket sha1.lua`
+These can be installed using `luarocks install lua-resty-socket` and `luarocks install sha1`

 Synopsis